 As you’ll probably know from experience, every teacher approaches the job differently.
 There are teachers who run their classrooms like a tight ship.
 Meanwhile, others prefer a more unstructured approach where students can explore their creativity.

 There are definitely pros and cons to each.

 What are your strengths as a teacher?
 More importantly, which famous teacher are you most like?
-Take this quiz to find out your teacher personality type (the quiz may take a moment to load!):

 The 6 teacher personality types